Friday, September 28, 2007

 Fairholme Manor

-OK, I did edit the cookbook, which is the most appetizing array of yummy recipes for breakfasts and brunches, accompanied by fabulous photos.
+I did edit the cookbook, which is a collection of tasty recipes for breakfasts and brunches, accompanied by fabulous photos.

 Canada and our changing climate